Recognize, prevent and manage cardiac illness

 Our collective mandate is to search for and find better ways to recognize, prevent and manage cardiac disorders and improve the health care system.
 We actively encourage students, residents and fellows to start and participate in their own research projects supporting our mandate.

-Debbie Wright, cardiology research manager
+Laura Hamilton, cardiology research manager